travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

       - "0.10"
       - "0.8"
       - "0.6"
+      - iojs
+      - iojs-v1.0.2

-This will make Travis CI run your tests against the latest (as provided by Travis CI maintainers, not necessary the absolutely the latest) 0.6.x, 0.8.x, 0.10.x and 0.11.x branch releases.
+This will make Travis CI run your tests against the latest version 0.6.x, 0.8.x, 0.10.x and 0.11.x branch releases, as well as the latest io.js version release and io.js v1.0.2.

 0.10 is an alias for "the most recent 0.10.x release" and so on.
 If you don't need to test specific version, we encourage to specify it this way as it will run the newest stable release.